Bleyddyn/Bleyddyn.github.io/_posts/2018-02-03-hyperparameters-1.md

 ```

-The best validation accuracy was achieved after 100 trials with these hyperparameters:
+The best validation accuracy achieved after 100 hyperopt trials was with these hyperparameters:

     l2_reg: 0.00248097383585
     dropouts: [0.2, 0.3, 0.4, 0.5, 0.6]